finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfInstrumentCashFlow result = apiInstance.QueryCashFlows(limit, page, queryCashFlowsRequest, opts: opts);

-                // [EXPERIMENTAL] QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.
+                // QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.
                 ResourceListOfInstrumentCashFlow result = apiInstance.QueryCashFlows(limit, page, queryCashFlowsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }